Aditya-rgb/CI-CD-Pipeline/README.md

      - Fetches commit history for the past 10 minutes (configurable).

 3. **Create Bash Script**:
-   - Develop a Bash script to clone the repository whenever a new commit is detected by the Python script.
+   - Developed a Bash script to clone the repository whenever a new commit is detected by the Python script.
    - Key Aspects:
      - Clone repository upon commit detection.
      - Perform `git pull` on the local server.